jaysonh/ofxQuantum2/README.md

 # what is quantum computing?

-Quantum comping is an area of computing first formulated by several computer theorists the early 1980s (1)(2)(3) which uses the effects of quantum mechanics to perform computational tasks.
+Quantum comping is an area of computing first formulated by several computer theorists in the early 1980s (1)(2)(3).
+Quantum computing which uses the effects of quantum mechanics to perform computational tasks.
 While classical computing uses a binary 1/0 bit quantum computing uses a Qubit which holds a superposition of states between 1 and 0 and works within a world that is filled with probabilities rather than solid deterministic type variables.
 This allows a quantum computer to work with bits that hold the probability of the bit being in a state of 1 or 0 and with some clever algorithm design can compute the results across all posssible solutions to a problem.
 Another interesting feature of quantum computing is that quantum bits exist in a probability of being in a certain state until the bit is measured.
 This allows for the use of quantum computing to solve problems that are currently too coputationally heavy to solve on a classical computer.

+In a way quantum computing is a fitting embodiement of Konrad Zuse's concept of the Rechnender Raum which is the idea that the universe itself is a giant computing device.
+This concept is becoming more and more aparent as scientists unravel the mysterious behind dna, quantum physics, and other physical processes all of which are structured around computationally driven processes.

 # about this addon